BioArt

 Academic background

 Jorge L. Arias-Arias (b.
-1985), known professionally as Dulbecco, holds an undergraduate degree in Microbiology and Clinical Chemistry, a master's degree in Microbiology, and a Ph.D. in Sciences from the University of Costa Rica.
+1985) holds an undergraduate degree in Microbiology and Clinical Chemistry, a master's degree in Microbiology, and a Ph.D. in Sciences from the University of Costa Rica.
 Currently, he serves as a full professor at the same institution, affiliated with the Section of Cellular and Molecular Biology within the Faculty of Microbiology.
 He is also a researcher at the Research Center on Tropical Diseases (CIET) and the Research Center on Surgery and Cancer (CICICA), where he focuses on developing and validating research methods based on genetically encoded molecular sensors and live-cell fluorescence imaging.
 His work has applications in virology, bacteriology, cellular biology, cancer, and neurosciences, among other fields.
 These molecular and imaging tools also form the foundation of his work in BioArt.
 His transdisciplinary approach merges science and art, revealing the hidden beauty of biological processes to broader audiences.

 Journal articles